-Everyone employed or volunteering at St Paul Apostle South School has a responsibility to understand the important and specific role they play individually and collectively to ensure a child safe culture in which the wellbeing and safety of all students is at the forefront of all they do and every decision they make (CECV Commitment Statement to Child Safety).
+Everyone employed or volunteering at St Paul Apostle South P.S. has a responsibility to understand the important and specific role they play individually and collectively to ensure a child safe culture in which the wellbeing and safety of all students is at the forefront of all they do and every decision they make (CECV Commitment Statement to Child Safety).

-The school has allocated roles and responsibilities for child safety and wellbeing to the School Principal & Student Wellbeing Leader.
+The school has allocated roles and responsibilities for child safety and wellbeing as follows: